bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 I even found a loophole out of-", but the Lord of Whitestone cut him off.

 "I care little about whatever loophole you think you found" in a dead serious tone.
-"You, mr. Scalenduur, care about very few things in this world, but since you *think* you found a loophole, I can already tell you, that it will not cut it."
+"You, Mr. Scalenduur, care about very few things in this world, but since you *think* you found a loophole, I can already tell you, that it will not cut it."
-From his desk he graped a piece of paper, and held it so Adrex could see it; it was the contract signed by Adrex.
+From his desk he grabbed a piece of paper and held it so Adrex could see it; it was the contract signed by Adrex.

 *How is this possible?*
 *If he has this, he must have been...*